Build a Goat-Milking Stand

 A coffee table, a few boards, and a little sweat equity are all it took to build this homemade goat-milking stand.

 My family and I had just moved to a home on 30 acres when we decided we wanted to try raising a dairy goat.
-After building a little goat hut out of cedar trees from the pasture, our next step was to build a goat-milking stand.
-I had a coffee table that we weren’t using that had a sturdy frame and a 2-by-4-foot surface, which was plenty of room for our Saanen goat to stand on.
-I braced the coffee table to help support the legs, and then I added two 1-by-6-foot boards for the stanchion.
-I attached a food shelf with a removable tray, and the stand was complete.
+After building a little goat hut out of cedar trees from the pasture, our next step was to build a sturdy goat milk stand.
+I had a coffee table that we weren’t using that had a strong frame and a 2 by 4 foot surface, which was plenty of room for our Saanen.
+With a few adjustments, it quickly turned into a practical milking table for goats, making daily milking much easier.

 The total cost of this homemade goat-milking stand was about $15, plus a little sweat equity.
 We made the money back in no time, as our pretty white Saanen gives us a gallon a day of the sweetest, freshest milk you’ve ever tasted.